-(b) Except for monitor malfunctions, associated repairs, and required quality assurance or control activities (including, as applicable, calibration checks and required zero and span adjustments), you must monitor continuously at all times that the stationary RICE is operating.
+(b) Except for monitor malfunctions, associated repairs, required performance evaluations, and required quality assurance or control activities, you must monitor continuously at all times that the stationary RICE is operating.
+A monitoring malfunction is any sudden, infrequent, not reasonably preventable failure of the monitoring to provide valid data.
+Monitoring failures that are caused in part by poor maintenance or careless operation are not malfunctions.